 Low to intermediate-pressure sections in turbines have their problems as well.

-For starters, distortion is still a problem in these sections.
-Additionally, rotor reliability is reduced by center bore in the LP section as well as shrunk-on discs that can increase vibrations of the turbine shaft, resulting in lower performance.
+Distortion is one of the primary steam turbine problems seen in these sections.
+Also, rotor reliability is reduced by a center bore in the low pressure (LP) section as well as shrunk-on discs that can increase vibrations of the turbine shaft, resulting in lower performance.
 This is typically found with older rotors.
 Another issue found in older turbine sections involves cylindrical airfoils that offer less performance than more modern versions.

 Many of the problems that plant owners frequently face with low and intermediate-pressure sections are due to older components that aren’t as efficient or reliable as newer, more advanced versions.
-Part of the problem is that owners place more focus on maintaining and upgrading HP sections rather than LP or IP sections, even though the latter two sections require regular attention and maintenance.
+Part of the problem is that owners focus more on maintaining and upgrading HP sections rather than LP or intermediate-pressure (IP) sections, even though the latter two sections require regular attention and maintenance.

-The best way to nip these problems in the bud, so to speak, is to conduct a rigorous maintenance schedule that inspects each section and critical component on a regular basis.
+The best way to address these problems before they grow is to regularly conduct a rigorous maintenance schedule that inspects each section and critical component.
 It’s not enough to just look at them, though; you also need to engage in data analysis backed by computer modeling to monitor stress, wear and tear, and gradual degradation.
 Also, having a system by which maintainers can be alerted if a component reaches a certain threshold can prevent equipment failure through timely repairs or replacement.